1. Open Up a Dedicated Vacation Bank Account

 Try selling some of your clothes, purses or shoes to consignment stores, or even electronics you don’t use anymore, on sites like Kijijji or eBay.
 Check your garage too—you never know, there may be some hidden treasures there that could make you some quick bucks in a garage sale.

 Earning extra money outside your regular job will increase your income and the amount you can comfortably put away.

 Consider trying out the sharing economy.
-Earn some extra cash by driving with Uber or by renting out a room in your home.
+Earn some extra cash by driving with Uber or Lyft, or by renting out a room in your home.
 As an Airbnb host, you can make money while you’re away on that vacation you’ve been saving for!
 If earning income from Airbnb is for you, make sure you include the income and deductible expenses when you file your tax return.